 The Planning Screen process is depicted in Figure 3 - Planning Screen and includes preparing project information for screening, responding to comments, and developing the Planning Screen Summary Report.
-The documentation and information developed and acquired may be used in subsequent phases.
 During the planning phase, ETAT members and the public provide early input on a project's potential effects on the natural, physical, cultural, and community resources through the EST. The Planning Screen provides input to the feasibility of projects and identifies issues to be addressed during the Programming Screen.